JohnBorghi/Supporting_Scientific_Data/SSD_08_Sensitive.md

 | 17 | Photographic image \- Photographic images are not limited to images of the face. |
 | 18 | Any other characteristic that could uniquely identify the individual |

 Please note that the 18 HIPAA identifiers are *examples* of the information that must be removed from a record or dataset in order for it not to be considered PHI.
-HIPAA was passed several decades ago, which accounts for the incomplete nature of this list.
-Plus, who even has a fax machine?
+All of this information needs to be removed for a dataset to no longer be considered PHI.
+But HIPAA was passed several decades ago, which accounts for the presence of identifiers like fax numbers and absence of identifiers like social media handles.
 Information can also be personally identifiable at one point in time and then turn into PHI later, as it is linked to health-related information.

 There is a lot of confusion about what HIPAA does and does not cover.
 What is most relevant in the context of Good Data Management Practice is that data that includes PHI has must be stored and shared in line with very specific regulatory requirements.
 More on these later.